cosmos/cosmos-sdk/x/mint/atlas/atlas-v0.41.x.md

   ```

-11. Add the gov module to the simulation manager (if you have one set).
+11. Add the mint module to the simulation manager (if you have one set).

   ```go
    func NewApp(...) *App {